sabrinaz0603-arch/sabrina_yan_zheng/README.md

 #   Sabrina Zheng
 Marketing and Communications professional with 14 years’ experience in brand strategy, social media, and event marketing.
 Now based in Auckland, I’ve begun a new role with the Silverdale Business Association.
-Skilled in storytelling, bilingual communication, and cross-cultural engagement, I connect people and brands through meaningful experiences.
+Skilled in storytelling, bilingual communication, and cross-cultural engagement, I am enjoying connecting people and brands through meaningful experiences.

 #   Working Experience
 ### **2025.10 – Present | Silverdale Business Association (Auckland, NZ)**